NFL heiress' alleged anti-Semitic remarks being probed as hate crime

 Following her arraignment in Manhattan court on Thursday, prosecutors said they were “investigating this case as a possible hate crime.”

-Cooke has filed a cross-complaint against Haberkorn.
+Cooke, the daughter of former Redskins owner Jack Kent Cooke, has filed a cross-complaint against Haberkorn.

 Her lawyer, Rebeccas Phipps, argued that Cooke was defending herself when Haberkorn “pursued” her outside.
-She acknowledged Cooke’s swollen ring-ring finger, which was supposedly broken during the debacle with Haberkorn that had led to her arrest.
+She acknowledged Cooke’s swollen ring finger, which was supposedly broken during the debacle with Haberkorn that had led to her arrest.

 Phipps denied that Cooke had made the alleged anti-Semitic remarks and that Haberkorn’s family had “misheard” or “misunderstood” a comment.